18 Watch Hand Types Every Enthusiast Should Know

 3. Baton Hands

-Breguet hands are a popular choice for dress watches and are often used in high-end timepieces.
-They are known for their elegance and sophistication, and their unique design adds a touch of class to any watch.
+Watchmakers today reserve Breguet hands for high-end dress watches and vintage-inspired pieces, showcasing the style’s sophistication.
+The unique half-moon tip and hollowed-out circle add a delicate touch of class to the watch dial without overpowering it.
 Breguet hands are often paired with Roman or Arabic numerals, creating a traditional and classic look.

 5. Cathedral Hands